 This is a company or individual that assists a business owner in selling their business.
 The process may also work in reverse, where a business broker helps locate a business for company or individual to buy.

-A business broker has experience in business and financial analysis, salesmanship, and possibly background in a specialty, such as GM Consultants has in automotive salvage and related industries.
+A business broker has experience in business and financial analysis, salesmanship, and possibly background in a specialty, such as GM Consultants has in the towing business.

 This is the value assessed to a company after analysis.
 It may become the asking price or at least provides guidance as to the asking price.

 This is the profit made by a company, with credit for expenses that you’ve incurred but would not need to be incurred by the buyer.
 Buyers are typically consistent as to what expense they will accept as being added back to the net income reported on your taxes.
-This is an important component of the work that GM Consultants does for their clients, whether buying or selling a company.
+This is an important component of the work that GM Consultants does for their clients.

 In a simple conversation in which you state your objectives is a great start.
 From here, we can see if we have common ground.